rbei-etas/busmaster/Sources/Format Converter/FormatConverterApp/ReadMe.txt

     This is an icon file, which is used as the application's icon.
 This icon is included by the main resource file FormatConverter.rc.

-res\FormatConverter.rc2
-    This file contains resources that are not edited by Microsoft Visual C++.
-You should place all resources not editable by the resource editor in this file.

 /////////////////////////////////////////////////////////////////////////////